Shanghai Cooperation Organization

 General information.
-Shanghai Cooperation Organization (SCO) is a regional international union, established on 15 June 2001 in Shanghai, during a joint meeting of the presidents of five countries (Russia, China, Kazakhstan, Uzbekistan, Tajikistan and Kyrgyzstan).
+Shanghai Cooperation Organization (SCO) is a regional international union, established on 15 June 2001 in Shanghai, during a joint meeting of the presidents of 6 countries (Russia, China, Kazakhstan, Uzbekistan, Tajikistan and Kyrgyzstan).
+Current Secretary General of the organization is Vladimir Norov.

-Member countries.
+Member States.
 Russia, Kazakhstan, Kyrgyzstan, China, Tajikistan, India, Pakistan and Uzbekistan.
 Afghanistan, Iran, Mongolia and Belarus have an observer status, Azerbaijan, Turkey, Cambodia, Nepal, Armenia and Sri Lanka are "dialogue partners".

-On 16 September 2015, at the 14th meeting of Ministers of Foreign Affairs and Foreign Economic Relations of the SCO, Deputy Minister of Economy and Industry Sahib Mammadov attended the meeting in the Chinese city of Sian.
+On 16 September 2015, at the 14th meeting of Ministers of Foreign Affairs and Foreign Economic Relations of the SCO, Deputy Minister of Economy attended the meeting in the Chinese city of Sian.

 On 14 March 2016, a “Memorandum on giving to the Republic of Azerbaijan the status of dialogue partner in the Shanghai Cooperation Organization” was signed in Beijing.